thekalinga/thekalinga.in/_posts/2019-09-20-manufatucturing-consent/2019-09-20-manufatucturing-consent.md

 There are lot more outlets that picked up this poll.
 To see all of them go [here](https://www.google.com/search?q="focus+on+rural+america"&tbm=nws){:target="\_blank"}

-And some political commentators have already picked this stuff & spreading it among their followers
+And some political commentators have already picked this stuff & are spreading it among their followers

 [![Diagram: David Axelrod sharing FORA poll](images/david-axelrod.png){:.featured-image.img-fluid.margin-auto}](https://twitter.com/davidaxelrod/status/1174299432692719616){:target="\_blank"}